midonet/midonet/docs/design-overview.md

 packet.

 - WildcardFlow: MidoNet extension of a flow, that allows for header field wildcarding.
-Since they are not supported in the kernel, they live exclusively inside midolman, and produce specific datapath flows when a packet matches on them.
+Since they are not supported in all kernels, they live exclusively inside midolman, and produce specific datapath flows when a packet matches on them.